jsiker/ajaxStudy/README.md

-##Practice with Ajax using Wikipedia and the NYT
+##Practice with Ajax using Wikipedia, Google Street View and the NYT